-Upon successful completion of the Doctor of Nursing Practice the graduate will be able to:
+Upon successful completion of the Doctor of Nursing Practice the graduate will be able to achieve the following end-of-program student learning outcomes:

-- 1. Evaluate advanced knowledge and theories from nursing and related disciplines for advanced practice nursing at the highest level. - Design quality, cost effective and innovative nursing care models based on the knowledge of interrelationships among nursing, organizational, political, and economic sciences. - 3.
-Incorporate systems engineering concepts to prevent and solve complex health care delivery problems. - Translate research to transform nursing practice and support evidence-based nursing practice for diverse patient populations and organizations. - Provide leadership in the integration of technology and information systems for quality improvements in patient care and healthcare systems. - 6.
-Develop effective practice standards for managing ethical issues inherent in patient care, health care organizations and research. - 7.
-Initiate changes in health care systems through the design and implementation of health policies that strengthen the health care delivery system. - Evaluate system responses to health and illness as a basis for clinical prevention and population health services in rural and urban settings within a global market. - 9.
+- Evaluate advanced knowledge and theories from nursing and related disciplines for advanced practice nursing at the highest level - 2.
+Design quality, cost effective and innovative nursing care models based on the knowledge of interrelationships among nursing, organizational, political, and economic sciences. - 3.
+Incorporate systems engineering concepts to prevent and solve complex health care delivery problems. - 4.
+Translate research to transform nursing practice and support evidence-based nursing practice for diverse patient populations and organizations. - Foster leadership for the advancement of interprofessional collaboration and integration of information and technology for quality improvements in patient care and healthcare systems - 6.
+Develop effective practice standards for managing ethical issues inherent in patient care, health care organizations and recearch - 7.
+Initiate changes in health care systems through the design and implementation of health policies that strengthen the health care delivery system. - 8.
+Evaluate system responses to health and illness as a basis for clinical prevention and population health services in rural and urban settings within a global market. - 9.
 Demonstrate role competencies in a specialized area of advanced practice nursing as a Doctor of Nursing Practice.